-Holy Trinity National School, Donaghmede, 6th Class, 11th September 2012, Illustrations by Marie Stamp
+Holy Trinity National School, Donaghmede, 6th Class, 11th September 2012

 On a very cold summer’s day, there was a cigar- smoking, hip-hop dancing doughnut named Sprinkles.